IVON1010/BibliothekHub/README.md

 Open your browser and navigate to http://127.0.0.1:8000/ to view the application.

-## Usage
+Usage
-- Sign Up / Log In: To start using BibliothekHub, sign up for an account or log in if you already have one.
+-**Sign Up / Log In**: To start using BibliothekHub, sign up for an account or log in if you already have one.

-- Browse Books: Explore the collection of books available in the library.
+- **Browse Books**: Explore the collection of books available in the library.

-- Borrow Books: Select a book to borrow and follow the borrowing process.
+- **Borrow Books**: Select a book to borrow and follow the borrowing process.
+You will receive an email confirmation after borrowing.

-- Track Borrowed Books: Keep track of your borrowed books and their due dates.
+- **Track Borrowed Books**: Keep track of your borrowed books and their due dates.

-- Return Books: Return books by their due date and update your records.
+- **Return Books**: Return books by their due date and update your records.
+An email will notify you when you successfully return a book.

 ## Admin Access
 Admins can manage the library by logging into the Django admin dashboard at http://127.0.0.1:8000/admin/ using the superuser credentials.